danilocolasso/slim-stock-market-poc/readme.md

 - Add more tests for StooqService
 - Use RabbitMQ to send e-mails asynchronously

-## Notes
-I've never worked with Slim before, so I read about it and made it as good as possible.
-Using Laravel as inspiration.

 <h4 align="center">
     Made with ♡ by <a href="https://www.linkedin.com/in/danilocolasso/" target="_blank">Danilo Colasso</a>